gavinying/modpoll/README.md

 The initial idea of creating this tool is to help myself debugging new devices during site survey.
 A site survey usually has limited time and space, working on-site also piles up some pressures.
 At that time, a portable swiss-knife toolkit is our best friend.

-This program can be easily deployed to Raspberry Pi or similar embedded devices, continuously polling data from the connected modbus devices, user can choose to save data locally or publish to a MQTT broker for easy debugging, the MQTT broker can be setup on the same Raspberry Pi or on the cloud.
-Once data has been successfully published, user can subscribe to a specific MQTT topic to view the collected data via a smart phone.
+This program can be easily deployed to Raspberry Pi or similar embedded devices, polling data from modbus devices, users can choose to log data locally or publish to a MQTT broker for further debugging.

+The MQTT broker can be setup on the same Raspberry Pi or on the cloud.
+Once data successfully published, users can subscribe to a specific MQTT topic to view the data via a smart phone at your fingertip.